PfiatDe/pfiatde.github.io/docs/blog/_posts/2023-02-06-spoof_office_comments.markdown

 ![Initial document](/assets/media/Spoof_Office/Attack_5.png){:width="100%"}
 *Add a new author with the collected data*

-The `author id` can get incremented, just avoid collisions.
+The `author id` simply can get incremented, just avoid collisions.

 Next step is to relink our comment to the new author by editing the comment file.
 We just change the `author id` to our new value.